FredKSchott/pika-pack/README.md

     "pipeline": [
       // 1.
 Compiles your source to standard ES2018+
       ["@pika/plugin-standard-pkg", {"exclude": ["__tests__/*"]}],
       // 2.
-Creates a distribution to run on Node.js
+Creates a distribution optimized to run on Node.js ["@pika/plugin-build-node"],
-      ["@pika/node-builder"],
       // 3.
-Creates a distribution to run on web browsers (optimized for bundlers) ["@pika/web-builder"],
+Creates a distribution optimized for web browsers & bundlers ["@pika/plugin-build-web"],
       // 4.
-Generates type definitions from your JavaScript automatically ["@pika/types-builder"]
+Automatically generates type definitions from your JavaScript ["@pika/plugin-build-types"]
     ]
   },
   // ...